skyway/skyway.github.io/en/ios-tutorial.md

 ## Connect to the ECLWebRTC server
 {: #connect-server }

-### Setting required variables
+### Defining variables

 Add constants that are used in the program.
-Set the `kAPIkey` variable to the API key that was generated on the Dashboard earlier.
+Set `kAPIkey` to the API key that was generated on the Dashboard earlier.
 For `kDomain`, specify one of the Available Domains you set in the Dashboard (e.g. "localhost").

 *Objective-C*